nosmog/learngit/readme.txt

 Git is a distributed version conctrol system.
-Git is a free software.
+Git is a free software under the GPL.